w3f/polkadot-wiki/docs/general/polkadot-uc.md

 providers (i.e. validators), or used for a mix of those options.
 The topic is currently under discussion.
 For more information see [RFC-0010](https://github.com/polkadot-fellows/RFCs/pull/10) and [RFC-0015](https://github.com/polkadot-fellows/RFCs/pull/17/files).

+### Coretime Allocation

+In Polkadot 1.0 applications where producing blocks at a fixed rate of 12 seconds whether it was needed or not.
+This led to inefficient allocation of energy and economic incentives for producing full blocks under heavy workload and empty blocks under light workload.
+Ideally, blocks are produced when needed and then system targets full block capacity lowering the probability to produce blocks half full or worse, empty.

+We mentioned how the instantaneous Cortime rental targets 100% usage, and how bulk Coretime is sold on a monthly basis maximizing agility and letting the market figuring out the best solution for applications.

+The new vision of Polkadot will also make the ecosystem more agile and allow applications to tweak how often they produce blocks based on their needs.
+An application can decide for example between the following strategies strategies:

+- Share: sharing cores with other applications and having blocks avery 18 seconds, for example
+- Compress: combine multiple application blocks in the same relay chain core to reduce latency but increased bandwidth for the fixed price of opening and closing a block
+- Combine: buying Coretime on additional cores on the instantaneous market and send multiple blocks to multiple cores at the same time slot to reduce latency from 12 seconds to 6 seconds, or even lower than that.
+- Do nothing: do not buy Coretime when there is a period with no need for block production

+[Cumulus](../build/build-parachains.md#cumulus) will make sure that Coretime sales are adequately utilized and optimized in an automatic fashion.